lymeo/lyflow/README.md

 ### CI/CD

 CI/CD is awesome and deserves an adapted workflow.
 The **unstable branch** acts as a buffer and enables the continuous deployment of the **develop branch**.
-Continuously deploying the **develop branch** enables you to have a demo, or develop version to be deployed, that you have better control other.
+Continuously deploying the **develop branch** enables you to have a deployable demo, or develop version and maintaining better control during the process.
 Adding to this clean seperation is the possibility to do testing and automation on the **unstable branch**, for example: continuously testing the **unstable branch** and reporting to the developper.

 ## Credits